gideongoddard/kibworth-osteopaths-v2/src/pages/blog/self-care-is-not-selfish.md

 featuredImage: ../../images/self-care.jpg
 ---

-Happy New Year to you all!
-I really hope 2023 is filled with good health, happiness and wonderful memories for you.

-The beginning of a new year is often a time when we get our house in order and we set goals (please see my smart goals blog [Discussing S.M.A.R.T.
-Goals](/blog/discussing-smart-goals/) ) but what about our physical house?

-Sure we often set physical goals - for example, “I want to start running or I would like to lose weight” – these are great and I am cheerleading you on towards achieving your goals, but don’t forget the rest of your ‘house’.

 Sometimes I think we underrate and oversimplify self-care.

 We live busy lives with commitments and schedules.
 But if we stop and think just for a moment about how much our physical body does for us daily (without us telling it to) I think self-care and appreciation would skyrocket.